What’s the difference between tactical and strategic marketers?

 A company’s marketing strategy is usually tactical (short-term), strategic (long-term), or a combination of both.

-Tactical marketing focuses on maximizing the results of every customer touchpoint in the shortest amount of time.
 Strategic marketing was designed by strategic marketers to build a strong foundation for long-term growth and profitability, using tactics as stepping stones along the way.

 Strategic marketing and tactical marketing are not mutually exclusive; they work best when used together to form a complete marketing strategy that delivers continuous customer engagement and measurable business results based on overarching marketing objectives.